 Fixed Forward-Facing Weapon: The Spinal Mount Hull lets you make these.
 It vastly improves the statistics of the weapon, but forces the ship to turn and face its targets.
 Due to how quickly defensive techs can render ships nigh invulnerable, this becomes a lifesaver in the battle between super-dreadnaughts.
 Doubly so if you somehow cannot not deploy super-weaponry.

-Honor Before Reason: One Trait you can take is "Code of Honor", which prevents from using a variety of subsystems.
+Honor Before Reason: In earlier versions, one Trait you can take is "Code of Honor", which prevents from using a variety of subsystems.
 No WMDs, fair enough, but when the thing prevents you from using sensible things like Armor-Piercing Attack it goes straight into this.
+Later updates have changed this, dividing it into two groups: WMD fear, with the remaining traits of honor being ported into the Religious trait.
+Strangely enough they are both mutually exclusive.

 Min-Maxing: Taken to a new level with added Traits that allow you to improve or worsen certain weapon types, further encouraging you to specialise your research than in vanilla.